-The School District is in very sound financial condition despite the increased energy costs, supply chain issues and high inflation of the current post-COVID economy.
+The School District is in very sound financial condition despite the increased energy costs, supply chain issues and high inflation of the current economy.
 Candler County Board of Education's close monitoring of revenues and expenditures over several years has our fund balance sufficient enough to provide for such issues.
-The general fund has an unassigned fund balance of \$10.4 million which is an increase of \$2.6 million from the prior fiscal year.
+The general fund has an unassigned fund balance of \$12.2 million which is an increase of \$1.8 million from the prior fiscal year.
+Some decreases in fund balance are expected to occur during the next fiscal year due to significant increases in the cost of group health insurance premiums for certified and non-certified personnel that are not offset by the QBE funding formula.